10 Most Popular Dog Breeds in Florida (2023 Update)

-However, many different organizations do have surveys from time to time, which give us a good idea of what dogs are most common in Florida.
+However, many organizations do have surveys from time to time, giving us a good idea of which dogs are most common in Florida.

 The 10 Most Popular Dog Breeds in Florida